Congruences modulo powers of $3$ for generalized Frobenius partitions $C\Psi_{6,0}$: Introduction

-In this paper, we prove Theorem \ref{cpsi-6-0} by employing Atkin Lehner involutions to establish the relationship between $C\Psi_{6,3}$ and $C\Psi_{6,0}$.
+In this paper, we prove Theorem \ref{cpsi-6-0} by using Atkin--Lehner involutions to relate $C\Psi_{6,3}$ and $C\Psi_{6,0}$.
 The paper is organized as follows.
 Section \ref{sec-pre} collects the necessary notations and definitions.
-In Section \ref{sec-cpsi-6-0} we briefly recall the proof of $c\phi_6(n)$ about powers of 3 and use Atkin Lehner volutions to prove Theorem \ref{cpsi-6-0}.
+In Section \ref{sec-cpsi-6-0}, we briefly recall the proof of the congruence properties for $c\phi_6(n)$ modulo powers of $3$ and then use Atkin--Lehner involutions to prove Theorem \ref{cpsi-6-0}.